microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/examples/v1.0-beta/Update-MgPlannerTaskDetail.md

 		"A93c93c5-10a6-4167-9551-8bafa09967a7" = $null
 	}
 }
-Update-MgPlannerTaskDetail -PlannerTaskId $plannerTaskId -BodyParameter $params
+Update-MgBetaPlannerTaskDetail -PlannerTaskId $plannerTaskId -BodyParameter $params
 ```
-This example shows how to use the Update-MgPlannerTaskDetail Cmdlet.
+This example shows how to use the Update-MgBetaPlannerTaskDetail Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).